dart-lang/site-www/src/_tutorials/server/fetch-data.md

 ## What next?

-Now that you have retrieved, parsed, and utilized data from the internet, consider learning more about [Concurrency in Dart][].
+Now that you have retrieved, parsed, and used data from the internet, consider learning more about [Concurrency in Dart][].
 If your data is large and complex,